-Eye Care Practitioners should review with the patient lens care directions, including both basic lens care information and specific instructions on the lens care regimen recommended for the patient.
+Eye care practitioners should review with the patient lens care directions, including both basic lens care information and specific instructions on the lens care regimen recommended for the patient.

-- Always wash, rinse, and dry hands before handling contact lenses. - Do not use saliva or anything other than the recommended solutions for lubricating or rewetting.
+- · Always wash, rinse, and dry hands before handling contact lenses. - Do not use saliva or anything other than the recommended solutions for lubricating or rewetting.
 Do not put lenses in the mouth. - The patient should always have a spare pair of lenses at all times.

-General Lens Care: (For Planned Replacement) Basic Instructions:
+General Lens Care: (For Frequent Replacement)

+Basic Instructions

 - Always use fresh, unexpired lens care solutions. - Use the recommended chemical (not heat) system of lens care and carefully follow instructions on solution labeling.
 Different solutions cannot always be used together, and not all solutions are safe to use with all lenses.
 Do not alternate or mix lens care systems unless indicated on solution labeling.

-- Lenses should be cleaned, rinsed, and disinfected each time they are removed.
+Lenses should be cleaned, rinsed, and disinfected each time they are removed. - Lenses should be cleaned, rinsed, and disinfected each time they are removed.
 Cleaning and rinsing are necessary to remove mucus and film from the lens surface.
 Disinfecting is necessary to destroy harmful germs. - Always remove, clean, rinse, (as recommended by the eye care practitioner) and disinfect lenses according to the schedule prescribed by the eye care practitioner.
-The use of an enzyme cleaner is not recommended. - The eye care practitioner should recommend a care system that is appropriate for Biocomfort 128 (comfilcon A) soft contact lenses.
+The use of an enzyme cleaner is not recommended. - The eye care practitioner should recommend a care system that is appropriate for AVAIRA contact lenses.
 Each lens care product contains specific directions for use and important safety information, which should be read and carefully followed. - Note: Some solutions may have more than one function, which will be indicated on the label.
-Read the label on the solution bottle, and follow directions. - Clean one lens first (always the same lens first to avoid mix-ups), rinse the lens thoroughly with recommended saline or disinfection solution to remove cleaning solution, mucus, and film from the lens surface, and put that lens into the correct chamber of the lens storage case.
-Then repeat the procedure for the second lens. - After cleaning, and rinsing, disinfect lenses using the system recommended by the manufacturer and/or Eye Care Practitioner. - To store lenses, disinfect and leave them in the closed/unopened case until ready to wear.
-If lenses are not to be used immediately following disinfection, the patient should be instructed to consult the package insert or the eye care practitioner for information on the storage of lenses. - After removing the lenses from the lens case, empty and rinse the lens storage case with solution as recommended by the lens case manufacturer; then allow the lens case to air dry.
+Read the label on the solution bottle, and follow directions.

+- Clean one lens first (always the same lens first to avoid mix-ups), rinse the lens thoroughly with recommended saline or disinfection solution to remove cleaning solution, mucus, and film from the lens surface, and put that lens into the correct chamber of the lens storage case.
+Then repeat the procedure for the second lens. - After cleaning, and rinsing, disinfect lenses using the system recommended by the manufacturer and/or eye care practitioner. - To store lenses, disinfect and leave them in the closed/unopened case until ready to wear.
+If lenses are not to be used immediately following disinfection, the patient should be instructed to consult the package insert or the eye care practitioner for information on the storage of lenses. - After removing the lenses from the lens case, empty, and rinse the lens storage case with solution as recommended by the lens case manufacturer; then allow the lens case to air dry.
 When the lens case is used again, refill it with storage solution.
-Replace the lens case at regular intervals as recommended by the lens case manufacturer or your Eye Care Practitioner. - Eye Care Practitioners may recommend a lubrication/rewetting solution, which can be used to wet (lubricate) the lenses while they are being worn to make them more comfortable.
+Replace the lens case at regular intervals as recommended by the lens case manufacturer or your eye care practitioner. - Eye care practitioners may recommend a lubrication/rewetting solution, which can be used to wet (lubricate) the lenses while they are being worn to make them more comfortable.